Privacy, cookies, and terms

 Attn: General Counsel

-Our London-based Office Manager, a representative of our UK subsidiary, Symphony Communication Services UK Ltd., can also be used as a point of contact for Europe-based Users.
+Our London-based Office Manager, a representative of our UK subsidiary, Symphony Communication Services UK Ltd., can also be used as a point of contact for Europe-based and UK-based Users.
 The address of our UK office is:

 Symphony Communication Services UK Ltd.